krishanroy/ComposePractice/README.md

-# SampleAppWithDependencies
+# Compose Practice
-This is an app that holds all the latest android dependencies to be cloned from and used in other apps
+This is an fun app where I play with different layout in compose that I see in other apps just to challenge my compose capability and extend my knowledge.